Community leader: Building healthy communities

-Effective community leadership is increasingly recognised in Australia as elsewhere, as an important contributor to local social development.
+Effective community leadership is increasingly recognised as an important contributor to local social development.
 The leadership approach is based on a premise that individual development enhances community capacity.
 This is accomplished through training that equips people with the tools and understanding of the decision making process and allows their views to be expressed and incorporated into future development and planning.
 The acquisition of new skills also enhances effectiveness in addressing issues affecting their communities.
 It should also strengthen the community's capacity to identify opportunities and address crises in innovative ways.